 Archives and Special Collections may acquire books through selective transfers from the William H. Hannon Library's circulating collection.

-To help us build our collection funds, please visit the library's Giving Page and select Archives & Special Collections as the area of your choice under "Designations."
+To help us build our collection funds, please visit the library's Giving Page and select Archives and Special Collections as the area of your choice under "Designations."

 For donations of collection materials, please see our Gifts-in-Kind policy.
 All gifts accepted must be accompanied by a deed of gift and will become the property of Loyola Marymount University.

 The Department of Archives and Special Collections reserves the right, once they are in its possession, to deaccession and to deselect materials according to accepted professional practices and legal guidelines governing such acts.
 Deaccessioning is the process by which an institution permanently removes collections from its holdings previously accepted as permanent donations.
 Deselection is the identification, removal, and discarding of unwanted individual items from our collections.
 The two processes are not to be confused with each other.

 The department's collection development policy informs both deselection and deaccessioning.
 Both processes are necessary to manage properly the resources and collections of the department and are to be conducted carefully according to professional practices and standards.
 For more information, please see our full policies in regards to deselection and deaccessioning.